WELCOME TO

 The

 picture give a good idea of what to expect.
-Flaring, open form with a bold,

-nicely.
-Base color is a medium
+Flaring, open form with a bold, green throat.
+Segments recurve nicely.
+Base color is a medium lavender on

-clean and the blooms take our summer heat while retaining their good color
+petals.
+Colors are every clean and the blooms take our summer heat while

 A strong

-grower, RETURN TO NARNIA quickly forms a clump that supports a large
+grower, RETURN TO NARNIA quickly forms a clump that supports a large number of bloomscapes.
+Height of about 30" holds

-of about 30" holds blooms up to be seen.
-Nicely branched (3-4) and a usual
+blooms up to be seen.
+Nicely

-bud count of about 20.
-Another
+branched (3-4) and a usual bud count of about 20.
+Another matter we have noted is that

-we did not register it as such.
+it will often produce rebloom scapes, although we did not register it as

-So, if it does this in our zone 4, the odds are that it will be more
+our zone 4, the odds are that it will be more prolific on rebloom in zones

 On wet